top of page

 Let's transition to the city of Vancouver.
 January 13, 1959 saw the city of Vancouver’s first mention of a Citroën and Panhard dealer; LeMans Automotive, located at 1680 East Hastings Street.
 LeMans Automotive were getting their cars from Double Nine Motors, as Double Nine was the distributor at this time.

 Several advertisements and newspaper articles for LeMans Automotive are shown below.
 Other than a few advertisements that only lasted for a few months in early 1959, very little else is known about LeMans Automotive.
-It didn't last.
+It didn't last and probably died at the same Double Nine failed.

 The building at 1680 East Hastings is long gone and it is now a vacant lot.
 We were unable to find a period photo of the building